Cape Breton and Central Nova Scotia Railway

 The Cape Breton and Central Nova Scotia Railway is a short line railway that operates in the Canadian province of Nova Scotia.
 CBNS operates 159 mi of main line and associated spurs between Truro in the central part of the province to Point Tupper on Cape Breton Island.
+The line used to operate another 157 km from Point Tupper to Sydney, but service on this portion of the line ceased in 2015.

-The rail lines CBNS operates were previously owned by the Canadian National Railway.
-CBNS began operations in 1994 after the rail lines was purchased in October 1993 by the holding company RailTex.
+The Intercolonial Railway, later absorbed into the Canadian National Railway (CN), built the line to Sydney in 1890.
+RailTex, a holding company, purchased the rail line from CN in October 1993 and the CBNS began operations in 1994.
 The purchase and operation of this route made CBNS one of the first short line railways to operate a route previously owned by a Canadian Class I railroad.
 On February 4, 2000, RailTex and all of its assets, including CBNS, were sold to the holding company RailAmerica.
 On December 12, 2012, RailAmerica and all of its assets, including CBNS, were sold to the holding company Genesee & Wyoming.
+In 2023, CN purchased a stake in the line in order to integrate the active portion of the line into the CN network.

 Route

 CB&CNSR freight train northbound on the Abercrombie spur, 12 Sep.
 2003.

 CB&CNSR coal train westbound at Havre Boucher, 18 Sep.
 2003.

 Truro interchange yard between CB&CNSR and CN, 2006.

 The CBNS main line crosses varied scenery in central and eastern Nova Scotia including mixed farmland, river valleys, forests, and the Pictou-Antigonish Highlands (considered geologically part of the Appalachian Mountains).
 The main line skirts various inlets of the Gulf of Saint Lawrence and crosses the Strait of Canso to Cape Breton Island using the Canso Causeway.
 On Cape Breton Island the main line crosses the North Bras d'Or Uplands (North Mountain - also known as River Denys Mountain) before skirting the shores of Bras d'Or Lake along the Boisdale Hills to Sydney.

 CBNS maintains the same two subdivisions over this line as did its previous owner Canadian National Railway (CN):